dirtyhenry/frenchkit-swiftserver-vapor/README.md

 ## Share your model with your app

-* Clone the new repo <git package repo url> which contains the basics for your new library
+* Clone the new repo `git@github.com:iGranDav/frenchkit-swift-shared.git` which contains the basics for your new library
   * a `Package.swift` file for Swift Package Manager (to use on the server)
   * a `Podspec` file for CocoaPods (to user with iOS)